Online Master's in Criminal Justice

 Master of Science in Criminal Justice

 CTU strives to make it convenient to manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Classes begin every 8 weeks and run 5½ weeks long.
-Learn more about CTU’s Master’s programs and see how you may be able to earn your Master’s in as little as 18 months2—with no application fees.
+Master's in Criminal Justice online classes start 9 times per year and run 5 weeks long.
+Learn more about CTU’s Master’s programs and see how you may be able to earn your online Criminal Justice Master’s in as little as 18 months2—with no application fees.

 Relevant Institutional/Programmatic Accreditation

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org

 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

 Effective February 2023, this program is no longer available for future enrollments at the Aurora Campus.

 The Master of Science in Criminal Justice (MSCJ) is a 48-credit-hour program that is offered online and at the Colorado campuses.
 The program is designed to help criminal justice practitioners explore current trends in the areas of corrections, law enforcement, and criminology in order to advance their policy development, planning, and decision making skills in the criminal justice field.